Skip to main content

 • Title : string

-Title to be shown in the loading screen.
+The Title that will be shown in the header text for the loading process

-Replaces the loading circle with the given rbxassetid.
+Replaces the loading circle with the given image.

 BuildWarnings : boolean NOT REQUIRED